- Producing inputs with two fault inducing fragments guaranteed to be present.

 At this point, our work is essentially done.
 All that we need to do

 is to merge any rules that potentially allow us to merge.
-However, this
+However, there is

 For nonterminals, it is similar to

 or of a base nonterminal with a refined nonterminal is always the base.

 What rules can be merged?
 Only those rules can be merged that has